AshiqRashid/UE_Insertion_Automation_Script/README.md

     python3 autoBATCH.py

-# ADDITIONAL INFO
+# Additional Info

-Along with registering IMSI, OPC, Key and MSISDN of the subscribers this program sets these below settings for each subscriber.
+Along with registering IMSI, OPC, Key and MSISDN of the subscribers, this program sets these below settings for each subscriber.

     AMF = 8000